-If you are shopping around for a home in Saudi Arabia or the Middle East there are conventional places to turn to like Craig’s List, local real estate agents, and even new startup websites like Lamudi or Realty Mogul to help you find properties of interest.
+If you are shopping around for a home in Saudi Arabia or the Middle East there are conventional places to turn to like Craig’s List, Facebook, AirBNB to see what you like, local real estate agents to help you find properties of interest.
 But let’s say you are a foreigner or returning national looking to invest in something new in the Middle East.

 How can you get the greenest home for your family?

 Think small.
 Air conditioning use goes through the use in spring, summer and fall in the Middle East.
 The smaller the home the less air conditioning you’ll need to keep it cool.
 Consider installing an energy-efficient desert cooler or a water-based system to keep your air moist and cool without using too much conventional air con.
 Maybe not as small as this Etger Keret skinny house wedged between two buildings in Poland.
 It’s a tight squeeze.